-The three-level formal dining room is one of the most stunning in moderately priced lines: a magnificent space linked by a grand staircase, dramatic fluted, gold-leaf columns, golden velvet curtains and a ceiling dome with gold sky burst rays, stars and fiber optics.
-Each of the three levels is themed to a legendary explorer: Columbus, Da Gama and Magellan, with mosaics on the walls celebrating their journeys.
+Sapphire Dining Room (Decks 3, 4 & 5): The three-level formal Sapphire Dining Room is one of the most stunning in moderately priced lines: a magnificent space linked by a grand staircase, dramatic fluted gold-leaf columns, golden velvet curtains and a ceiling dome with gold bursts, stars and fibre optics.

-The Windjammer Cafe, Explorer of the Seas' buffet restaurant, is open for breakfast and lunch, and it features mediocre, steam-table cuisine.
+The Windjammer Marketplace (Deck 11): Explorer of the Seas' buffet restaurant features mediocre, steam-table cuisine.
 Kudos must be given, however, to the egg station at breakfast (where you can request a variety of prepared-to-order dishes) and the carving station at lunch.
-Baked goods are consistently excellent.
-The Windjammer is also open for dinner and is an option for those nights when flexibility is preferred.
-The buffet features the same items as are on the main dining room menu, but be forewarned: quality was especially mediocre.
+A new gluten-free corner is another thoughtful touch for those with dietary limitations.
+The Windjammer Marketplace is open for breakfast from 6:30 to 11 a.m., lunch from 11:30 a.m. to 3 p.m., and dinner from 6:30 to 9 p.m. and is a good option for those nights when flexibility is required.

-Royal Caribbean's room service options are available around the clock via 24-hour menus that offer a range of snacks and sandwiches.
+Room service: There are options available around the clock via 24-hour menus that offer a range of snacks and sandwiches.
 At breakfast, continental dishes, along with a handful of egg entrees, are available both in cabins and suites.
 Items off the main dining room menu can be ordered at dinner.
-There is no charge for room service between 5 a.m. and midnight (though a buck or two gratuity is recommended); late-night orders incur a $3.95 fee.
+There is no charge for room service between 5 a.m. and midnight (though a dollar or two gratuity is recommended); late-night orders incur a U.S.$3.95 fee.

 The ship has been fitted with three new specialty dining restaurants, along with the already popular Johnny Rockets, giving cruising gastronomes an excellent selection of cooked-to-order cuisine.